-- any of our income, gain, loss or deduction with respect to those common units would not be reportable by the unitholder; - any cash distributions received by the unitholder as to those common units would be fully taxable; and - all of these distributions would appear to be ordinary income.
+- any of our income, gain, loss or deduction with respect to those common units would not be reportable by the unitholder; - · any cash distributions received by the unitholder as to those common units would be fully taxable; and - all of these distributions would appear to be ordinary income.

 Tax counsel has not rendered an opinion regarding the tax treatment of a unitholder where common units are loaned to a short seller to cover a short sale of common units; therefore, unitholders desiring to assure their status as partners for tax purposes and avoid the risk of gain recognition from a loan to a short seller are urged to modify any applicable brokerage account agreements to prohibit their brokers from borrowing and loaning their common units.
-Please also read "- Disposition of Common Units-Recognition of Gain or Loss."
+Please also read "-Disposition of Common Units-Recognition of Gain or Loss".

 Alternative Minimum Tax.
 Each unitholder will be required to take into account its distributive share of any items of our income, gain, loss or deduction for purposes of the alternative minimum tax.
-The current minimum tax rate for non-corporate taxpayers (except married individuals filing separate tax returns) is 26% on the first \$175,000 of alternative minimum taxable income in excess of the exemption amount and 28% on any additional alternative minimum taxable income.
+As of the date of this prospectus, the minimum tax rate for non-corporate taxpayers is 26% on the first \$182,500 of alternative minimum taxable income (or, in the case of a married individual filing a separate return, the first \$91,250 of alternative minimum taxable income) in excess of the exemption amount and 28% on any additional alternative minimum taxable income, which thresholds change annually.
 Prospective unitholders are urged to consult with their tax advisors as to the impact of an investment in common units on their liability for the alternative minimum tax.

 Tax Rates.
-In general, the highest effective U.S. federal income tax rate applicable to ordinary income of individuals is currently 35% and the maximum U.S. federal income tax rate for net capital gains of an individual where the asset disposed of was a capital asset held for more than twelve months at the time of disposition is scheduled to remain at 15% for 2012.
-Absent new legislation extending the current rates, the highest effective U.S. federal income tax rates applicable to ordinary income of individuals will increase to 39.6%, and the maximum U.S. federal income tax rate for net capital gains where the asset disposed of was a capital asset held for more than twelve months at the time of disposition will increase to 20%, beginning January 1, 2013.
+In general, as of the date of this prospectus, the highest effective U.S. federal income tax rate applicable to ordinary income of individuals is 39.6% and the maximum U.S. federal income tax rate for net capital gains of an individual where the asset disposed of was a capital asset held for more than twelve months at the time of disposition is 20%.
+However, these rates are subject to change by new legislation at any time.

 Medicare Contribution Tax.
-Beginning January 1, 2013, an additional tax of 3.8% will be imposed upon a unitholder's allocable share of our income and gains, and upon gains from a unitholder's disposition of common units.
+Section 1411 of the Code imposes an additional tax of 3.8% upon a unitholder's allocable share of our income and gains, and upon gains from a unitholder's disposition of common units.
 This additional tax is applicable to unitholders that are individuals, estates, or trusts.
-In the case of individual unitholders, the additional tax will only apply if such unitholder's modified adjusted gross income exceeds certain threshold amounts.
-The modified gross income thresholds for individuals are \$250,000 in the case of joint returns or surviving spouses, \$125,000 in the case of married individuals filing separate returns, or \$200,000 in any other case.
-In the case of individuals, the amount of the tax is limited to 3.8% of the lesser of the individual's net investment income or the amount by which the individual's modified adjusted gross income exceeds the threshold.
-In general, a unitholder that is a trust or estate may be subject to this additional tax if such trust's or estate's adjusted gross income exceeds the amount at which the highest tax bracket applicable to estates and trusts begins.
+In the case of individual unitholders, the additional tax only applies if such unitholder's modified adjusted gross income exceeds certain threshold amounts.
+The modified gross income thresholds are \$250,000 in the case of an individual filing a joint return or a surviving spouse, \$125,000 in the case of a married individual filing a separate return, or \$200,000 in any other case.
+In the case of an individual, the amount of the tax is limited to 3.8% of the lesser of the individual's net investment income or the amount by which the individual's modified adjusted gross income exceeds the applicable threshold.
+In general, a unitholder that is a trust or estate may be subject to this additional tax if such trusts's or estate's adjusted gross income exceeds the amount at which the highest tax bracket applicable to estates and trusts begins.
 In the case of estates and trusts, the amount of the tax is limited to 3.8% of the lesser of undistributed net investment income or the amount by which adjusted gross income exceeds the amount at which the highest tax bracket applicable to estates and trusts begins.